heremaps/gluecodium/docs/franca.md

         }
     }

+### Struct field, Attribute, Method parameter: Nullable

+This FDEPL property controls whether the given element of non-Instance type (see "Instance reference" above) can have a `null` value (`nil` in Swift).
+Default value is `false`, i.e. the field is not nullable.

+**Note:** This property applies to elements (fields, attributes and parameters) of non-Instance type.
+Instance type elements have the "nullable" behavior by default.

+**Note:** In generated Swift code this property controls whether the field has an "optional" type or not, therefore enforcing nullability at compile time.
+For Java generated code the nullability is expressed through a @Nullable annotation, enabling compile time enforcing when used with Kotlin language.
+For C++ generated code the nullability is expressed as a documentation comment.

+FIDL:

+    package example

+    typeCollection ExampleTypeCollection {
+        struct exampleStruct {
+            Float floatField
+        }
+    }

+FDEPL:

+    define GeniumExtensions for typeCollection example.ExampleTypeCollection
+    {
+        struct exampleStruct {
+            structField {
+                Nullable = true
+            }
+        }
+    }

 ### Struct field, Attribute, Method parameter: NotNull

 This FDEPL property controls whether the given element of Instance type (see "Instance reference"